igirb/star-wars-style-dungeon-crawl/README.md

 ## Features

 1. Eye-catching UI:
-   -Enjoy the view of the galaxy.
+   - Enjoy the view of the galaxy.

 3. Restricted Movement
    - Prevent the hero from moving into walls and monsters.